 When these changes do eventually come into effect, you'll be able to import a wider variety of rare, luxury, classic, collective and special-purpose vehicles more easily with expansions to the concessional arrangement scheme, which grants exemptions to usual requirements when importing certain special vehicles.
 This is one of the main ways to import vintage or special cars that don’t meet typical new car standards, and the car import reforms are making it easier.

 Prior to these reforms, a vehicle could only qualify if it was manufactured before 1989.
 Naturally, setting a fixed date like this doesn’t make a lot of sense because the number of eligible cars keeps shrinking each year.
 The reforms will replace the “manufactured before 1989” requirement with a “must be at least 25 years old” requirement.

 Regulations and costs for businesses

 Overall, these updates will shift Australian vehicle standards closer to that of international equivalents to make overseas import of cars to Australia easier, and reduce the costs involved in regulating and managing these imports.

 Current regulation includes a $12,000 special duty on imported used vehicles.
 This is rarely applied but still represents a significant hurdle for importing used cars.
 The cost of administering this duty is higher than the return, with a lot of the costs borne by automotive businesses.

 The removal of this outdated rule is one of the changes businesses should expect to encounter.
 Appropriately registered automotive workshops and dealerships can expect reduced red tape, additional options and more streamlined approval and registration processes.

-To get on the SEVS register, a vehicle must be at least one of the following:
+To get on the SEV register, a vehicle must match at least one of the following criteria:

-- Environmentally high-performing, such as vehicles that offer much lower emissions per kilometre travelled than mainstream cars
+- Environmental.
+Environmentally high-performing, such as vehicles that offer much lower emissions per kilometre travelled than mainstream cars.

-- Manufactured with special features to assist people with a disability
+- Mobility.
+Manufactured with special features to assist people with disabilities.

-- One of only a small number, when only a handful of such cars were produced
+- Rarity.
+One of only a small number, limited editions.

-- A left-hand drive car of which right-hand drive versions are not available anywhere in the world
+- Left-hand drive.
+A left-hand drive car of which right-hand drive versions are not available anywhere in the world.

 There are other benefits too: